VeraPatricio/FRApy/README.md

 results.best_parameters()
 ```

-## More info
+## Examples

-We have also included two notebooks with in depth examples on how to fit your data.
+We have included two notebooks with two examples on how to fit your data.

 examples/demo_fit_metallicity_gradient.ipynb
 examples/demo_fit_velocity_model.ipynb

-These were galaxies analysied in Patricio et al. 2018 and Patricio et al. 2019.
+These were galaxies analysied in Patricio et al. 2018 and Patricio et al. in prep.

 ## Authors

 Main author: Vera Patricio

 Lensing Specialist: Johan Richard

 ## Licence

-MIT (BUT TO BE CHECKED)
+TO BE CHECKED